Query Attack via Opposite-Direction Feature:Towards Robust Image Retrieval: Conclusion

 \section{Conclusion}

-In this paper, we 1) consider a new setting for adversarial attack, \emph{i.e.,} open set recognition, and 2) propose a new attack method named Opposite-Direction Feature Attack (ODFA).
-The attack works on the intermediate feature instead of on the class prediction.
-The proposed method uses the opposite gradient direction to attack the retrieval feature, which directly compromises the ranking result.
-On two image retrieval datasets, \emph{i.e.}, Market-1501 and CUB-200-2011, compared with the state-of-the-art closed set methods, ODFA leads to a larger drop in ranking accuracy with limited image perturbation.
-For closed set recognition, the attack performance of ODFA does not clearly surpass its competitors, indicating its specificity in open set problems.
-In the future, we will investigate into applying the proposed attack to the shallow layers and study its effect on other tasks, such as semantic segmentation and object detection \cite{xie2017adversarial,liang2015proposal}.
+In this paper, we consider the adversarial attack in a new realistic setting, \emph{i.e.,} image retrieval, and propose a new attack method named Opposite-Direction Feature Attack (ODFA) tailored for the retrieval scenario.
+Different from previous works, the proposed attack method does not depend on the category prediction.
+Instead, ODFA takes the advantage of the intermediate feature and explicitly considers the feature distance in the representation space.
+On five image retrieval datasets, \emph{i.e.,} Food-256~\cite{kawano14c}, CUB-200-2011~\cite{WahCUB_200_2011}, Market-1501~\cite{zheng2015scalable}, Oxford5k~\cite{philbin2007object} and Paris6k~\cite{philbin2008lost}, we validate the effectiveness of the proposed method on two kinds of retrieval victims, \ie classification-based retrieval model and ranking-based retrieval model.
+The proposed ODFA leads to a large performance drop in ranking accuracy with human imperceptible perturbation.
+We also extend the ODFA to adapt the multi-scale evaluation and verify the effectiveness of ODFA on black-box models.
+Moreover, we visualize the change of the feature direction to further support our intuition in the feature space.
+In the future, we will investigate into applying the proposed attack to shallow layers of neural networks and study its effect on other tasks, such as semantic segmentation, action recognition and object detection~\cite{xie2017adversarial,liang2015proposal,jiang2017exploiting,yang2016discriminative}.

 { }